mirkomarras/dl-master-voices/README.md

   --vad True
 ```

-Please find the resulting pre-trained model in *./models/xvector/pre-trained*.
+Please find the resulting pre-trained model trained on 1,024,292 utterances from 5,205 users in *./models/xvector/pre-trained*.

 #### VGGVox Model Training